department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/when-to-file.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-special">Special Claim—File a claim for special needs linked to your service-connected disability.</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-special">Special claim—file a claim for special needs linked to your service-connected disability.</button>
 <div id="claim-special" class="usa-accordion-content">

 You can file a special claim to request compensation for special needs.